Healthy Minestrone Soup

 May 18, 2020 by Ginger Hultin MS RDN

-You need a simple and healthy soup you can make any time of year and that soup is certainly minestrone.
-An Italian-style classic with a tomato and broth based, packed with veggies and finished off with hearty pasta, this Healthy Minestrone Soup is a recipe you can literally make every week to have on hand for easy lunches or dinners.
+You need a simple and healthy soup you can make any time of year, and that soup is certainly minestrone.
+An Italian-style classic with a tomato and broth base, packed with veggies and finished off with hearty pasta, this Gluten Free Minestrone Soup is a recipe you can literally make every week to have on hand for easy lunches or dinners.
 It freezes well for leftovers, too!
-Best of all, you can swap out the different veggies, herbs or even the type of pasta you use based on your preferences and health goals.
+Best of all, you can swap out the different veggies, herbs, or even the type of pasta you use based on your preferences and health goals.
 I’m breaking it all down below in this post.
 Believe me; you’re going to love this one.

 Making this soup is really fun and easy!
 Honestly, a teen or someone in your family who doesn’t have a lot of cooking skills could absolutely conquer this one.
-If you’re like me, you have a few key recipes in rotation that you make week after week.
+If you’re like me, you have a few key recipes in the rotation that you make week after week.
 This is about to become one of them.
 I can tell you that having these staples certainly makes your life easier.
 It takes the guess-work out of “what’s for dinner” and you’ll always have a lunch you can grab and go.
-This will save you money, time and stress and it’s also good for your health!
+This will save you money, time, and stress, and it’s also good for your health.

 This soup contains lots of fiber in the form of veggies and the pasta as well.
 It’s very filling but low in calories.
-You can adapt it to be whatever you need it to be including gluten-free, non-spicy, or with even more veggies!
+You can adapt it to be whatever you need it to be including non-spicy or with even more veggies.
 This is how you modify if needed:

 The Base